natibiruk08/web-scraper/README.md

 - **Clean, Modern UI**: Minimalist design with clear information hierarchy
 - **Responsive Layout**: Works seamlessly on mobile, tablet, and desktop devices
 - **Collapsible Description**: View a preview of the job description with option to expand
-- **Direct API Integration**: Fetches job data directly from Greenhouse API
+- **Web Scraping with Puppeteer**: Uses Puppeteer to dynamically scrape job data from the Datavant careers page

 ## Technologies Used